HMS Cornwallis (1813)

-HMS Cornwallis was a 74-gun third rate ship of the line of the Royal Navy, launched on 12 May 1813 at Bombay.
-She was built of teak.
+HMS Cornwallis was a 74-gun third rate built for the Royal Navy in the first decade of the 19th century.
+Completed in 1814, she played a minor role in the Napoleonic Wars.
+She was built of teak in Bombay.
 The capture of Java by delayed the completion of Cornwallis as Java had been bringing her copper sheathing from England.